 It is high in carbohydrates too but has very low nutritional value compared to cassava flour.
 There is hardly any fat, cholesterol or protein in it and it is low in sodium.

 Both flours have a mild and neutral flavor.

 It can be used as an alternative to wheat flour in breads and cakes but it does have a higher glycemic index than other flours due to its high carbohydrate content.

-Tapioca is used in desserts, puddings, custards and ice cream.
+Tapioca flour is more likely used in desserts, puddings, custards and ice cream.
 It helps thicken and bind ingredients together.